Medically reviewed by Drugs.com. Last updated on Oct 24, 2020.

 • Psychiatric disturbances: Corticosteroid use may cause psychiatric disturbances, including euphoria, insomnia, mood swings, personality changes, severe depression or psychotic manifestations.
 Preexisting psychiatric conditions may be exacerbated by corticosteroid use.

-• Cardiovascular disease: Use with caution in patients with HF and/or hypertension; use has been associated with fluid retention, electrolyte disturbances, and hypertension.
-Use with caution following acute MI; corticosteroids have been associated with myocardial rupture.
+• Cardiovascular disease: Use with caution in patients with heart failure and/or hypertension; use has been associated with fluid retention, electrolyte disturbances, and hypertension.
+Use with caution following acute myocardial infarction; corticosteroids have been associated with myocardial rupture.

 • Diabetes: Use corticosteroids with caution in patients with diabetes mellitus; may alter glucose production/regulation leading to hyperglycemia.